What Is Dwarf Flowering Almond Bush?

 With a common name like "dwarf flowering almond," the gardener tends to assume a small size.
 Listings for its height vary greatly, however.
-Some sources claim a figure of 3 feet as the bottom of its height range; others say it will reach 4-5 feet.
-The label that came with the plant shown in the picture lists it as 5-6 feet tall at maturity, with a width of 3-4 feet.
+Some sources claim a figure of 3 feet at the bottom of its height range; others say it will reach 4 to 5 feet.
 That is not huge, but it is not tiny, either.
-Through faithful pruning, however (see below), it is surely possible to keep its dimensions at approximately 3 feet x 3 feet.
+Through faithful pruning, however, it is surely possible to keep its dimensions at approximately 3" x 3".

 This dwarf shrub is grown for one reason, and one reason alone: its profusion of double pink flowers (or, occasionally, white blossoms) when it blooms in mid-spring.
 The flowers appear before any leaves grace the branches.